LucasGood/pi-servo/README.md

 # pi-servo
-Using a Pi3b and python to move a servo
+Using a Pi3b and Python to move a Hextronik HXT900 9GR servo